EV charging: technical methods, case studies and policies

 Specifically, the average need is 25 – 35 miles per day for a typical urban and suburban resident.

 For residential settings, cars are parked an average of over 12 hours.
 Charging needs can be satisfied with Level 1 (dedicated 120V 20-amp circuit, delivery up to 16 amps and 1.9 kW to the vehicle) or power-managed Level 2 (1.9+ kW) which provide 40 – 70+ miles of charge overnight, avoiding more expensive electrical capacity upgrades.
 Power-managed Level 2 systems can provide higher average charging but Level 1 provides lower cost.
-The study, Determining the Appropriate Level of Power Sharing for EV Charging in Multifamily Properties, shows that for 94%+ of drivers actual driving needs are satisfied with 1.65 kWh charging level.
+Research on charging needs based on actual commute patterns indicates that 94%+ of driver's actual driving needs are satisfied with 1.65 kWh charging level.

 Workplaces have somewhat shorter dwell times and managing charging at higher power levels may be appropriate.